How to Use Aerius Alpha

 • Use a stop loss if you’re unsure.
 It won’t prevent every loss, but it caps how much a single bot can lose if the market crashes.

-• Keep your Binance API key safe.
-Disable withdrawals on the key and restrict it to our IP.
-We never store it in plaintext.
+• Keep your exchange API key safe.
+Disable withdrawals on the key and restrict it to the listed IP where supported.
+Keys are protected with industry-standard encryption.

 • External factors matter.
-Exchange outages, network issues, or your own account being restricted by Binance can interrupt trading.
+Exchange outages, network issues, or your own account being restricted by the exchange can interrupt trading.
 The bot can’t protect against those.

 • This is not financial advice.
 Aerius Alpha is software that executes the strategy you choose.
 Decisions about what to trade and how much to risk are yours.